RatherBeExploring/ratherbeexploring.github.io/_posts/2025-02-01-underwhelming-short-haul-business-class-on-lot-polish-airlines.md

 Since flag carrier and Skyteam member Czech Airlines ceased operations in October 2024, no alliance carriers have had a major presence at Prague’s Václav Havel Airport.
 This makes the lounge situation sparse, despite Prague being a major destination for European tourism: all airlines that offer passengers lounge access for Schengen-area flights, including LOT, use the Erste Premier Lounge in T2.
 This was below-average for a contract lounge: busy, limited seating options, no hot food options.
 Staff were working hard to keep the space clean though, and there was good coffee and self-serve alcohol on offer.
 <div class="centered-block">
   <img src="/assets/img/lot2-min.JPG" alt="Light-orange coloured couscous with sliced vegetables in side-by-side serving trays, metal spoons protruding from both.">
-  <p>The only "hot" option on offer in the early morning at the Erste Premier Lounge were two trays of couscous with vegetables.
+  <p>The only "hot" options on offer in the early morning at the Erste Premier Lounge were two trays of couscous with vegetables.
 Neither was actually hot.</p>
 </div>
 In Warsaw, LOT offers its flagship Business Lounge Polonez.
 There is also a lounge-within-a-lounge accessible to Star Alliance Gold members.
 Both spaces are immediately after duty free, with elevator and stair access.
 <div class="centered-block">